Where To Eat With A Third-Tier FriendWhen you rope yourself into dinner with a friend you don’t see too often, use this list.

-Clerkenwell is the ideal area for a mid-week dinner that screams ‘home by 10pm, comfy socks on by five past’.
+Clerkenwell is the ideal area for a midweek dinner that screams ‘home by 10pm, comfy socks on by five past’.
 It’s quiet and full of a broad range of restaurants that will, if chosen correctly, work perfectly for a lunch or dinner that’s equal parts tasty and efficient.
-Which is where Berber and Q comes in.
-This Middle Eastern-inspired mezze and grill restaurant on Exmouth Market serves small plates like babaganoush or fried aubergine hummus, alongside kebabs, and rice bowls, all at a reasonable price.
-And it’s got bar seating, which is perfect for a snappy meal.
+Which is where Shawarma Bar comes in.
+This Middle Eastern-inspired mezze and grill restaurant on Exmouth Market, from the people behind Berber & Q, serves small plates like babaganoush or fried aubergine hummus, alongside kebabs and rice bowls, all at a reasonable price.
+And it’s got bar seating which is perfect for a snappy meal.

 Chick ‘N’ Sours is one of those casual restaurants that’s perfect for almost any meeting with friends.
-Including those friends you met at your mate’s ironic Dirty Dancing party two years ago, who has somehow made this meet-up a reality despite your 86 ‘busy this week, but let’s definitely do next week!’ texts.
+Including that friend you met at your mate’s ironic Dirty Dancing party two years ago, and has somehow made this meet-up a reality despite your 86 “busy this week, but let’s definitely do next week!” texts.
 This cheap and cheerful Covent Garden spot has a proper crowd-pleaser of a menu with Korean fried chicken sandwiches, disco wings, bang bang cucumbers, and beef dripping fries.
 As the name suggests there are also plenty of sour cocktails that will hopefully take the sting out of the fact you end this meal by saying “this next month is chaos, but you know, see you soon”.